10 Resources to Teach Your Kids to Code

 CodeCombat

 Learners can enroll in self-paced courses, a summer class, or private lessons.
-Most courses are one-on-one, although the summer class includes four students.
-The first lesson is free, but further lessons can cost anywhere from $99 per year to $399 per month.
+Most courses are one-on-one, but the summer class includes four students.
+Kids can take the first lesson for free, but further lessons can cost anywhere from $55 per week to $399 per month.

 Codemoji offers a coding curriculum for students in grades 1-8.
-The program teaches HTML, CSS, and JavaScript, and kids build their own websites and create animations within a designated virtual play area.
+The program teaches HTML, CSS, and JavaScript.
+Kids build their own websites and create animations within a designated virtual play area.

 Students can enroll in courses at beginner, intermediate, and expert levels.
-Codemoji aims to make its programs both playful and challenging so that kids become neither bored nor discouraged.
+Codemoji aims to make its programs both playful and challenging so that kids are neither bored nor discouraged.

 Parents can enroll their children in either a $15 per month plan or a $55 per year plan.
 These packages both include lessons, projects, and live customer support.